stormpath/express-stormpath/docs/source/user_profile.rst

 Creating a User Profile View
 =========================

-Most user-centric application have a Profile view, where the user can view and edit their basic profile information.
-In this section we will show you how to make a *very* simple display of the user's information.
-In the next release of this guide we will show you how to update the user's information, see :ref:`coming_soon`
+Most user-centric applications have a Profile view where the user can view and edit their basic profile information.
+In this section, we will show you how to make a *very* simple display of the user's information.
+In the next release of this guide, we will show you how to update the user's information, see :ref:`coming_soon`

-Generate the /profile route
+Generate the /profile Route
 -----------------

 Alright, one more time!
 We're going to use the generator to scaffold the files for us::